Raphhh/puppy/README.md

 [![Reference Status](https://www.versioneye.com/php/raphhh:puppy/reference_badge.svg?style=flat)](https://www.versioneye.com/php/raphhh:puppy/references)
 [![License](https://poser.pugx.org/raphhh/puppy/license.svg)](https://packagist.org/packages/raphhh/puppy)

-Puppy is micro-framework build in PHP.
-It runs for you with happiness and creates static websites using [Twig templates](http://twig.sensiolabs.org/)!
+Puppy is micro-framework build in PHP that helps you to create websites using [Twig templates](http://twig.sensiolabs.org/)!

-Puppy is a brave friend of your static site, directly ready for use.
-It will give you more power with the help of Twig.
-You will be able to build your website directly in Twig, without any problems of routes or configuration.
+With Puppy, you will be able to build websites directly in Twig, without any problems of routes or configuration.
+Puppy is ready-to-use: you just have to implement your html code.

-Puppy uses a simple route system which you can easily extends to add your own behaviour and get a more interactive site.
+Puppy uses a simple route system which you can easily extends to add your own behaviour and get a more interactivity.
 For example, you can create a form which will be handle in backend with Puppy.

 ## Installation